freeCodeCamp/chapter/CONTRIBUTING.md

 #### Initializing the Database

 If starting the application for the first time, or syncronizing with the latest development changes, then the following must occur
+* build a server with `npm run -w=server build`, to create `prisma/seed.js` file.
-* drop the database - delete the schema and data
+* drop the database - delete the schema and data.
-* apply all migrations - bring the schema up to date
+* apply all migrations - bring the schema up to date.
 * seed the database - fill the database with example data.

 The `npm run db:migrate:reset` command will do all three tasks by running `prisma migrate reset` which handles all three tasks.
 It also builds the server, since the seed script needs to be compiled to run.